 Why?
 Because he had cried.
-But I have cried even more than Harry, when I discovered, later, that the supposedly irreversible neurological failure they fabricated to coerce me into allowing them to kill him, hadn't been anything of the sort: it had been a massive, stacked, at least five-fold overdose of a drug specifically advised against for kidney patients (as they knew he was), and which he was making massive efforts to come out of when he saw me . . . valiant efforts the "vet", "Steffi", wickedly laughed off as "just his last hurrah".
+But I have cried even more than Harry, when I discovered, later, that the supposedly irreversible neurological failure they fabricated to coerce me into allowing them to kill him, hadn't been anything of the sort: it had been a massive, stacked, overdosing of a drug specifically advised against for kidney patients (as they knew he was), and which he was making massive efforts to come out of when he saw me . . . valiant efforts the "vet", "Steffi", wickedly laughed off as "just his last hurrah".
+(A "vet", it should be noted that - both in my view and in my direct experience - should NEVER be allowed anywhere NEAR anyone's pet.)

 Had I known the truth of what had happened to him that night and morning in Massey's "Intensive Care" ward, I would have been gotten him the hell out of there as fast as I could go, to the nearest real vet, who might have still been able to save him.
 But Massey, and its ICU and teaching staff needed him dead . . . to hide the evidence of their catastrophic, multiple malpractices (and also to hide what you will learn below).

 There had been no "neurological event".
-What there was, was a catastrophic chemical stupor that they had caused, and then used to pressure me into ending Harry's life.
+What there was, was a catastrophic chemical stupor that they had caused, and then used to dupe and pressure me into ending Harry's life.

-They disconnected Harry just one-third of the way in to a prescribed 24-hour protocol (that was already insufficient to rehydrate him even without the Gabapentin overdosing) after he had additionally been administered a 500% - 750% overdose of a drug that requires fully healthy and HYDRATED kidneys to exit his system.
+They disconnected Harry just one-third of the way in to a prescribed 24-hour protocol (that was already insufficient to rehydrate him even without the Gabapentin overdosing) after he had additionally been administered two 750% overdoses of a drug that requires fully healthy and HYDRATED kidneys to exit his system.

 Incomprehensible?
 Actually, no. Disconnecting Harry from what by then were actual life-essential fluids achieved two objectives for the Massey staff: